 At this point in the process, you’ve made the sale.
 You’ve gotten through the first meetings and the price discussion, your quote has been signed off on, and you might even have a PO in hand.
 Congratulations!

 But your job’s not done yet.
 Sorry.

-In my next article, I’m going to tell you what to expect after you’ve closed the deal.
+In my next and final article, I’m going to tell you what to expect after you’ve closed the deal.